pythinker/al-folio/_pages/about.md

 Data Scientist & ML Researcher @ [bama.ir](https://bama.ir/) <br/><br/>

 <p align="justify">
 Welcome!
-I’m Mostafa, a machine learning researcher and practitioner.
-I completed my BSc and MSc both in electrical engineering at Amirkabir University of Technology in 2011 and 2013.
-I won the bronze medal in National Physics Olympiad, when I was in high school.
-I'm ranked 177th among 96,000 members in <a href="https://datascience.stackexchange.com/users/51209">Data Science Stack Exchange</a>.
-My research interests center around deep generative models and representation learning.
-More specifically, I've focused on Variational AutoEncoders and GANs and their application in dimensionality reduction and domain adaptation. for more details, see my <a href="/bio">bio</a>.
+I’m Mostafa, a machine learning enthusiast with backgrounds in physics and electrical engineering.
+I'm always ready to tackle challenging prolems in the data world.
+Ranked 177th among 100,000 members in <a href="https://datascience.stackexchange.com/users/51209">Data Science Stack Exchange</a>, I'm also an active member of the data science community.
+My research interests center around deep learning, representation learning and transfer learning.
+Feel free to contact me.
+For more details, see my <a href="../assets/pdf/CV_Mostafa_Ghorbandoost.pdf">CV</a> and <a href="/bio">bio</a>.
 </p>

 <br/>